Ana Filipa Martins

-Ana Filipa da Silva Martins (born 9 January 1996) is a Portuguese artistic gymnast who competed at the 2016 and 2020 Olympic Games.
+Ana Filipa da Silva Martins (born 9 January 1996) is a retired Portuguese artistic gymnast who competed at the 2016, 2020, and 2024 Olympic Games.
 She won a bronze medal at the 2015 Summer Universiade on the balance beam.
 She is the first Portuguese gymnast to win a World Cup gold medal.

 At the 2021 European Championships, Martins became the first Portuguese gymnast to qualify to a European Championships event final, earning a spot in the uneven bars final.
 She also debuted a new skill, a Hindorff to mixed-grip, making her the first Portuguese gymnast to get a skill named after them in the Code of Points.

 Career

 Martins competed at the 2012 European Championships, and the Portuguese team finished twenty-first in the qualification round.

 2013

 Martins competed at the Cottbus World Cup and finished seventh on the uneven bars, sixth on the balance beam, and tied for seventh on the floor exercise.
 She then went to the European Championships in Moscow and qualified for the all-around final where she finished fifteenth.
 At the Ljubljana World Cup, she finished fourth on the uneven bars and seventh on the balance beam, and she won the bronze medal on the floor exercise behind Ellie Black and Noémi Makra.
 Then at the Anadia Challenge Cup, she finished sixth on the balance beam.
 She then competed at the World Championships where she finished twenty-seventh in the all-around during the qualification round, and she was the second reserve for the all-around final.